 The Helly number of a family of sets \mathcal{F} with empty intersection is the size of the smallest subfamily of \mathcal{F} with empty intersection.
-Helly's Theorem asserts that the Helly number of a family of n convex sets S_1, \ldots, S_n from \mathbb{R}^d is at most d+1, i.e., the intersection of S_1, \ldots, S_n is non-empty if the intersection of every subfamily of size d+1 is non-empty.
+Helly's Theorem asserts that the Helly number of a family of n convex sets S_1, \ldots, S_n from \mathbb{R}^d is at most d+1, i.e., the intersection of S_1, \ldots, S_n is non-empty if the intersection of every d+1 of these sets is non-empty.

-In the following we discuss the Helly number in the context of topological drawings, where the sets S_i are triangles of the drawing.
+In the following we discuss the Helly number in the context of topological drawings, where each set corresponds to the bounded region of an induced subdrawing.

 From the results of Goodman and Pollack [GP82] it follows that Helly's Theorem generalizes to pseudoconfigurations of points in two dimensions, and thus for pseudolinear drawings.
-A more general version of Helly's Theorem was shown by Bachem and Wanka [BW88].
-They prove Helly's and Radon's Theorem for oriented matroids with the "intersection property".
-Since all oriented matroids of rank 3 have the intersection property (cf. [BW88] and [BW89]) and oriented matroids of rank 3 correspond to pseudoconfigurations of points, which in turn yield pseudolinear drawings, the two theorems are valid for pseudolinear drawings.
+A more general version of Helly's Theorem for oriented matroids (with the intersection property) was shown by Bachem and Wanka [BW88].
+They prove Helly's and Radon's Theorem in the context of oriented matroids with the "intersection property".
+Since all oriented matroids of rank 3 have the intersection property (cf. [BW88] and [BW89]) and oriented matroids of rank 3 correspond to pseudoconfigurations of points, which in turn yield pseudolinear drawings, the two theorems apply to pseudolinear drawings.